wp-plugins/multispeak/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MultiSpeak unlocks a full suite of communication options.
+Multispeak unlocks a full suite of communication options.
 Experience live video and audio alongside a robust chat system, in one easy to use interface.

 == Description ==

-MultiSpeak widget unlocks a full suite of communication options for you and your customers.
+Multispeak widget unlocks a full suite of communication options for you and your customers.
 For the first time, experience live video and audio alongside a robust chat system, all in one easy to use interface.

-The multispeak product has some seriously cool functionality.
+The Multispeak product has some seriously cool functionality.
 Once installed on your website, it can do the following:

 * It enables anyone visiting your website to start a live chat with your helpdesk staff members.
 * By clicking on the audio call button, it enables voice-over-IP (VOIP) calls from your customers to your helpdesk staff.